-Bournemouth beach: Emergency services attend major incident
+Bournemouth beach: Two people pulled from the sea

 - Published

+They have both been passed to the care of the ambulance service, HM Coastguard said.

+It added it searched to make sure there were no other people missing and was "satisfied there are not".

-Dorset Police said it was called to the scene near Bournemouth Pier by South Western Ambulance Service just after 16:30 BST.
+Emergency services, including a coastguard helicopter, were called to the scene near Bournemouth Pier at just after 16:30 BST.

+South West Ambulance Service, two air ambulances, Poole and Southbourne coastguard rescue teams, Mudeford RNLI lifeboat, Dorset Police were all sent in support.

-The beach has been cleared along with nearby Pier Approach and the area has been cordoned off, a spokesman said.
+The beach was cleared along with nearby Pier Approach and the area was cordoned off, a police spokesman said.

-HM Coastguard, the RNLI, and Dorset and Wiltshire Fire Service crews were also called, along with an air ambulance.

 Related Topics